danielcashion/BLSAnalytics/README.md

 ## APIs, GITHUB Secrets, etc.

 I have interviewed many people over my life.
 Passwords and private credentials are all over developers' code.
 If you think that your org is secure, I would run a scan for 'pwd' or 'token' in your production/development repos.
 You will likely be shocked.

+### GITHUB Actions

+I do not think the repo is in need of automated scripting at this point.
+Maybe in the future, but for now, not needed.